dineshkarthik1606/djangoProjectSchoolNotifier/README.md

 4. Look at the URL at the top of the screen.
 The digits behind the letter “g” are actually your chat ID.
 Just add “-“ in front of the numbers.
 5. Replace your **apiToken** and **chatID** in **settings.json** under the **telegram** key.

+For deploying to Heroku server create a Procfile with following content and create an app in Heroku CLI and link it using Github and deploy.

+**web: gunicorn YOUR_PROJECT_NAME.wsgi --log-file -**